| Home | Lighting Control | Micro Fusion | Electricity | Climate Change | Contacts | Links |

 Consider a long straight natural gas pipeline that is subject to a sudden rupture that opens the full cross section of the pipe.
 To calculate the radiant heating consequences if there is a fire it is necessary to first find the natural gas mass flow rate out of the rupture.
 In reality there are two flows, because the pipes on both sides of the rupture discharge natural gas into the rupture.
 We will calculate one of these gas flows and then double the result to obtain the total mass flow rate out of the rupture.

-Pb = the pressure at the point of rupture after the rupture.
-Normally Pb is atmospheric pressure.
+Let Pb = the absolute pressure at the point of rupture after the rupture.
+Normally Pb is one atmosphere.

 Let Pi = 3.14159